cybercom-finland/location_tracking_ml/README.md

 Trying simple things first, going towards more complex ideas to evaluate improvement.
 The number and type of layers will change as a result of experiments later.

+After experiments it seems that one LSTM layer is enough, and somewhat few neurons are needed (at least less than 16).

 Coding
 ======